Dark-Menace/Seeker/README.md

   python seeker.py 142.250.183.228 -p 0-450
 ```
 Here the scanner tries to ping the target through a port range of "0-450".
+Without the "-p" flag the scanner script scans the most commonly used 1000 ports.

 ```bash
  _____ _____ _____ _____ _____ _____